raphaelreme/pylapy/README.md

 To handle soft thresholding and non-square matrices, we use by default the fastest options of our benchmark.
 This can be changed by setting
 `LapSolver.cost_extension` and `LapSolver.shape_extension`.

+When the cost is sparse, using `sparse_solve` may again give you a ten-fold speed increase.
+The fastest approach seems to be csgraph (from scipy), but lapmod (from lap) is not far behind.
+We use cost extension to handle infeasible problems, non-square ones and soft thresholding.
+By default, we use the fastest choice on our benchmark for each method.
+But for csgraph, with very sparse problems, it may be worth to use `LapSolver.sparse_extension` = "symmetric_cost".

 ### Handling non square matrices